Our Projects are:

 From 1956 to 2001 the building was used as the town community center.
 The northwest corner of the building was destabilized by groundwater infiltration in some heavy rains, and emergency repairs were made to the building and foundation in 2001.

-A review of the sandstone foundation and consideration of pouring a new foundation in sections is one of the first projects.
+A review of the sandstone foundation and consideration of pouring a new foundation in sections has been completed.

 Project 2.
 Painting